-CBDG funding of approximately \$6.5 million annually is administered by the Vermont Community Development Program (VCDP) within DHCD.
-2015's VCDP housing grants of almost \$12 million included \$5.7 million of CDBG-Disaster Recovery Funding awarded for affordable housing development.
-Projects that support affordable housing, employment opportunities, public facilities and public services are eligible and encouraged to apply for CDBG funding.
-The highest priorities continue to be to create affordable housing and employment opportunities for low and moderate income individuals, with preference for facilitating development and growth in Designated Downtowns and Village Centers.
+CBDG funding of approximately \$6.3 million annually is administered by the Vermont Community Development Program (VCDP) within DHCD.
+In 2017 VCDP awarded grants of approximately \$4.5 million for affordable housing development.
+Projects that support affordable housing, job creation and retention, public facilities and public services are eligible and encouraged to apply for CDBG funding.
+The highest priorities continue to be to create affordable housing and employment opportunities for low- and moderate- income individuals, with preference for facilitating development and growth in Designated Downtowns and Village Centers.

 Only Vermont municipalities are eligible to apply for VCDP funding through a competitive, needs based application process.
-Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website3.
+Funding levels, maximum and minimum grant requests, selection criteria, State priorities, and application assistance can be found in the Consolidated Plan itself and at the VCDP website4.

 The VCDP must expend at least 70% of its HUD Award over a period of three program years to fund activities that principally benefit persons of low and moderate income.
-Grants for activities which aid in the prevention or elimination of slums and blight or that are designed to meet community development needs having a particular urgency do not necessarily provide a direct benefit to persons with low and moderate incomes.
-Such awards, therefore, must be drawn from the remaining 30% of the CDBG award over a period of three program years.
-Over the last three program years, VCDP has awarded 80% of its HUD Award to affordable housing projects and 95% has directly benefited low and moderate income persons.
+Grants for activities which aid in the prevention or elimination of slums and blight or that are designed to meet urgent community development needs do not necessarily provide a direct benefit to persons with low and moderate incomes, and must be drawn from the remaining 30% of the CDBG award over a period of three program years.
+Over the last three program years, VCDP has awarded 80% of its HUD Award to affordable housing projects and 95% has directly benefited low- and moderate- income persons.

-3 http://accd.vermont.gov/strong_communities/opportunities/funding/vcdp
+4 http://accd.vermont.gov/community-development/funding-incentives/vcdp